-What needs to go to Cabinet and what Cabinet document to use?
+What needs to go to Cabinet and what Cabinet document should I use?

 Use a Cabinet submission if Cabinet is being asked to approve a proposal.
 A Cabinet submission will include one or more recommendations.
 A Cabinet submission should be used for the following items: